cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Adversary_Personas/Adversary_Personas.md

 #### Attacker Fallacies

-Realistic concepts of attackers have been a focus of Julian Cohen's work (https://medium.com/@HockeyInJune/).
+Realistic concepts of attackers have been a focus of Julian Cohen's work (see https://medium.com/@HockeyInJune/).

 !!! quote "Julian Cohen on *Playbook-based Testing*"
-	To achieve low-overhead and scalability, attackers create playbooks.
+	To achieve low-overhead and scalability, attackers create playbooks.<br>
-	Attackers that have multiple targets care about repeatability and scalability.
+	Attackers that have multiple targets care about repeatability and scalability.<br>
-	Repeatability — The capability to change the target and have the attack still work with the same success rate.
+	Repeatability — The capability to change the target and have the attack still work with the same success rate.<br>
 	Scalability — The capability to launch the attack against multiple targets with minimal cost per additional target.

 Resourced attackers (whether by size, amount of money, or skill) may still prefer low-sophistication but effective attacks such as phishing.
 This does not mean they are inadequate or unmotivated.
 See APT1.